Nicole King

 • “Community-Based Methods for Envisioning Deindustrialization: Mapping Baybrook and Mill Stories Projects of Baltimore, USA” in Onciul, B.A., Stefano, M.L., and Hawke, S., eds.
 Engaging Heritage: Engaging Communities (Suffolk: Boydell & Brewer, 2017), 119-137, co-authored with Michelle L. Stefano.

-• “Preserving Places, Making Spaces in Baltimore: Seeing the Connections of Research, Teaching, and Service,” Journal of Urban History, May 2014, Vol. 40 (3), 425-449.
+• “Preserving Places, Making Spaces in Baltimore: Seeing the Connections of Research, Teaching, and Service as Justice,” Journal of Urban History, May 2014, Vol. 40 (3), 425-449.

-• “Behind the Sombrero: The Story of Identity and Power at South of the Border,1949-2001,” Anthony Stanonis, editor, Dixie Emporium: Consumerism, Tourism, and Memory in the American South (Athens: University of Georgia Press, 2008), 148-174.
+• “Behind the Sombrero: The Story of Identity and Power at South of the Border,1949-2001,” Anthony Stanonis, editor, Dixie Emporium: Consumerism, Tourism, and Memory in the American South (University of Georgia Press, 2008), 148-174.

 Projects